yh154/Pyup/README.rst

 Installation
 ------------

-* Step 1: install miniconda3 of your system.
+* Step 1: install miniconda3 of your system (Download).
 For MacOS:

 .. code:: bash